utsaslab/RECIPE/README.md

 ### Desired system configurations for Artifact Evaluation
 - Ubuntu 18.04.1 LTS
 - At least 32GB DRAM
+- x86-64 CPU supporting at least the AVX-2 and BMI-2 instruction sets (Haswell and newer)
-- CPU that supports at least 16 threads
+- x86-64 CPU supporting at least 16 threads

 ---